 A custom sysprep answer file is a file that stores various customization settings such as computer name, licensing information, and workgroup or domain settings.
 You can supply a custom sysprep answer file as an alternative to specifying many of the settings in the Guest Customization wizard.

 Ensure that all requirements for customization are met.
 See Guest Operating System Customization Requirements.

-- From the vSphere Web Client Home inventory page, select .
+- In the vSphere Web Client inventory, select and click VM Customization Specifications.

 - Click the Create New Specification icon.